CodeCast-Duo/CodeCast-Duo-TelegramBot/README.md

 ### onMessage Method

-- `onMessage<K extends `[TelegramTypes.MessageTypesKeys](#message-types-table)`>(event: K, listener: (arg: TelegramTypes.Message[K], message: TelegramTypes.Message) => void)`: This method is used to listen for message-related events.
+- `onMessage<K extends `[TelegramTypes.MessageTypesKeys](#message-types-table)`>(event: K, listener: (arg: TelegramTypes.Message[K], message: TelegramTypes.Message) => void): Promise<TelegramTypes.Message>`: This method is used to listen for message-related events.
 It takes an event type and a listener function as arguments.
 The event type is one of the keys from `TelegramTypes.MessageTypesKeys`, and the listener function receives the specific message type and the general message object.

 ### onUpdate Method